 Addaction Chy rehab Truro

-Sarah also works for Addaction in a national capacity, across the UK, delivering training and supervision on ‘Animate’, an art therapy evidenced based family therapy intervention she devised specifically for Addaction.
+Delivering training and supervision for Addaction in a national capacity, across the UK in ‘Animate’, an art therapy evidenced based family therapy intervention devised specifically for families experiencing addiction.

-In addition to her work in the addictions field Sarah has experience of practicing within the NHS at Plymouth Community Healthcare with patients suffering from Schizophrenia, Personality Disorders, Eating Disorders, Bipolar and other acute mental health problems.
+Working in the NHS, for Plymouth Community Healthcare, with patients suffering from Schizophrenia, Personality Disorders, Eating Disorders, Bipolar and other acute mental health problems.
 She has presented a joint paper on this work with Consultant Psychiatrists Dr Alison Battersby (Plymouth Community Healthcare) & Dr Francis Keaney (South London and Maudsley NHS Foundation Trust) at UKESAD 2014 (UK and European Symposium on Addictive Disorders).

 It is not necessary for you to have a problem with addiction to see Sarah or benefit from her approach.
-She currently works in private practice with individuals engaged in both long and short term psychotherapy for a range of other reasons, working through their symptoms and feelings with the support of the arts as and if deemed beneficial.
+She currently works in private practice with individuals engaged in both long and short-term psychotherapy and long-term Jungian analysis (undertaken twice or three times weekly).

-She currently offers some low cost places for individuals wishing to undertake a more in-depth long term personal analysis (18-24 months duration).
+Sarah offers a sliding scale of fees with some low cost places for individuals wishing to undertake a more in-depth long term personal analysis.